Design Systems

 With each company comes unique opportunities to implement change.
 At Sunnova, thanks in large part to the existing team tirelessly utilizing vairables to their advantage, my focus shifted from the details to the value.

-By integrating myself as a core pod partner, I was able to showcase the value of the MVP design system.
+By integrating myself as a core team partner, I showcased the value of the MVP design system.
 Managing multiple files, states and workshops broadcasted and solidified what our goal as owners of the MVP design system is.

 “If I hadn’t used the HDS, this would have taken most of the week.
 I got all this done before lunch.”